sharonmalio/feature-request-app/README.md

-WITHOUT USING DOCKER

- 1.If you do not have Python installed on your computer install it before continuing.
+PRERIQUISITES
-To check whether you have python installed, run the command: python3 If it is installed it will bring its version and and a python shell.

-2. Ensure that you have MySQL installed in your machine.
-MySQL is the database that we shall use to connect our Flask app to a database.
-You can use this command to install: sudo apt-get install mysql-server mysql-client -y configure a few security configurations for our MySQL server by running the command below: sudo mysql_secure_installation
+PYTHON: Install python.
+To check whether you have python installed, run the command: python3 MySQL SERVER: Ensure that you have MySQL installed in your machine.
+Command to install: sudo apt-get install mysql-server mysql-client -y configure a few security configurations for our MySQL server by running this command : sudo mysql_secure_installation
-The prompt  that informs us that we need to set the root password for MySQL you should press yes on it and  Enter a good password and press Enter on your Keyboard verify the password.
-Go ahead and remove anonymous users.
-Follow through the rest of the steps as required and choose yes on reload the privilege table step.
-Finally mysql_secure_installation is complete and we can proceed now

-3. Install pip by running the commands  below:  Pip is a package management system that simplifies installation and management of software packages written in Python sudo apt install python3-pip
+PIP: Install pip by running this command:  sudo apt install python3-pip

-  And verify the installation through this command pip3 --version

 4. Now it's time to have the Project.
 Git clone the it  so as to have it locally in your machine by running the command below git clone https://github.com/sharonmalio/feature-request-app.git